fluxninja/aperture/docs/content/use-cases/adaptive-service-protection/adaptive-service-protection.md

 ---
-title: Load Scheduling
+title: Adaptive Service Protection
 keywords:
   - tutorial
 sidebar_position: 1
-sidebar_label: Load Scheduling
+sidebar_label: Adaptive Service Protection
 ---

 ## Overview

-Load scheduling is a strategy implemented by Aperture that leverages closed-loop feedback of service health telemetry to dynamically adjust the rate of requests processed by a service.
+Adaptive service protection leverages closed-loop feedback of service health telemetry to dynamically adjust the rate of requests processed by a service.
 This adjustment is managed by Aperture agents, which provide a virtual request queue at the service's entry point.

 The queue adjusts the rate of requests in real-time based on the service's health, effectively mitigating potential service disruptions and maintaining